slipeer/synapse-ldap-password-provider/README.rst

 ----------

 Use attributes ``mail`` and ``msisdn`` from the LDAP only if your identity server is also integrated with LDAP and looks for 3pd in these attributes.
 Otherwise it will not work properly.
-If you seach identity server with LDAP integration you can try my sydent fork https://github.com/slipeer/sydent
+If you seach identity server with LDAP integration you can try mxisd https://github.com/kamax-io/mxisd but unfortunately in has terribly slow implementation of bulk lookup for LDAP, do not cache queries and has no implementation for bulk_lookup for SQL backend.

 Account Lockout Policy
 ----------------------